Chegeek/onoendi/README.md

 # ONOENDI
-## V2 - SIM800L
+## V2.0 - SIM800L
 In this version I'm using GSM shield (SIM800L) small and cheap :) there is some feature addition. with 2 model communication, Text Message and HTTP Data.
-Now the device is more simple:<br>
+Now the gps device is more complex:<br>
 1. Arduino Pro Mini 328 (in this version)<br>
 2. SIM800L GSM Shield<br>
 3. GPS Module VK2828U7G5LF ublox 7<br>